Sennaiai/Quantum-Computing/D. Basics.md

 ### 5. Circuits

 **No-Cloning thereom** - A qauntum state can not be completle copied or cloned, due to the linearity of the state.

-        - cloning is non-lnear whereas Quanutm is linear.
+         Cloning is non-lnear whereas Quanutm is linear.

-**Teleportation** - the trasnfer of qauntum state from one entanged pair to its other entangled pair instantaneously regardelss to distance.
-But requires exchage of classical infomration, thus no information echange faster then the speed of light, keeps Einstein happy!
+**Teleportation** - the trasnfer of qauntum state from one entangled pair to its other entangled pair instantaneously regardelss to distance.

+    Requires exchage of classical infomration, as infomration can not travel faster than light.
+    Happy Einstein!

 **Deustch** - a quantum algorithm that demonstrates quantum parallelism, capable of determining whether a given function is constant or balanced in a single evaluation.